Fluorescent Display Digital Clock – Built 1973

 3-position toggle switch (Set, Stop, Run)

-Rotary switch to select the time set speed
+Rotary switch selects the time set speed

-LM7805 5-volt voltage regulator bolted to bottom of case
+LM7805 5-volt regulator mounted on bottom